Earthquake-hit Taiwan city still on edge as rescuers hunt survivors

 “But later when all the lights started smashing - the floor was covered in glass - that is when I realized it was serious.”

-Taiwan, a self-ruled island that China considers part of its territory, lies near the junction of two tectonic plates and is prone to earthquakes.
+Taiwan, a self-ruled island that China considers its own, lies near the junction of two tectonic plates and is prone to earthquakes.
 An earthquake with a magnitude of 6.1struck nearby on Sunday.

 More than 100 people were killed in a quake in southern Taiwan in 2016, and in 1999, a quake of magnitude 7.6 killed more than 2,000 people.